spectrocloud/librarium/docs/docs-content/workspace/adding-a-new-workspace.md

 3. On the left **Main Menu**, click **Workspaces**.
 Then click **New Workspace**.

-4. Add the Basic Information Provide the basic information for the workspace such as:
+4. Add the Basic Information Provide the basic information for the workspace such as。

    - **Name**.
 The workspace name must be unique in the project.
    - **Description**.
 An optional description for the workspace.